realworldocaml/book/en/08-imperative-programming.md

 - : unit = ()
 ```

-A `while`-loop on the other hand iterates until the condition is
+A `while`-loop on the other hand, takes a condition and a body, and
-false.
-Here's a simple example of a function for reversing an array
+repeatedly runs the body until the condition is false.
+Here's a
-in-place.
+simple example of a function for reversing an array in-place.

 ```ocaml
 # let rev_inplace ar =